Stroganov Palace: History

 The first house for the Stroganovs was built on the site probably in the 1720s.
 It was a one-storey building.
 Architect Mikhail Zemtsov erected a second, two-storey house on the site in the 1740s.

 In 1752, Baron Sergei Stroganov commissioned the palace design from Italian architect Bartolomeo Rastrelli, then at work extending the Catherine Palace and building the Smolny Convent for Empress Elisabeth.
 Since the Stroganovs were the richest family in Russia and were related to the Empress by marriage, Rastrelli could not turn down the commission and hastily prepared a design for the townhouse.

 Like the Vorontsov Palace (also designed by Rastrelli for Stroganov's in-law Mikhail Vorontsov), the Stroganov Palace was not rapidly built.
-The Main Staircase decorated with marble sculptures led to the elegant Grand Hall, which featured a huge painting by Venetian artist Giuseppe Valeriani.
-After Sergei Stroganov's death in 1756, the decoration was completed by his son Alexander in 1760.
-Within several years, the new empress, Catherine II introduced the Neoclassical taste.
-The style was also championed by Alexander Stroganov, who became President of the Imperial Academy of Arts in 1800.

 In the 1790s and 1800s decades, architect Andrei Voronikhin was charged with refurbishing the interiors in Neoclassical style.
 Voronikhin's mother was the Stroganovs' serf, and it was rumored that his father was Alexander Stroganov.
-The first suites by Voronikhin were the Mineral Study, Picture Gallery, Library and Alexander Stroganov's Physics Cabinet.
-Another two enfilades in the west wing were created for Pavel Stroganov, of which the Small Drawing Room survives.